 There are two basic types of audits: the Functional Regulatory Meeting ( FRM) and the Urgent Review for Taxpayers (UROC).
 The Denver taxpayer advocate can help a taxpayer with both types of audits.
 The IRS cannot deny a taxpayer’s request for an audit until there are substantial and consistent facts indicating a reasonable suspicion that a refund is due.
 Once the IRS has established a reasonable suspicion, it is up to the audited taxpayer to request that an examination be conducted by the CPA.
 If a CPA refuses to conduct an IRS examination, then the audit is considered null and void.
 There are rarely exceptions to this rule.

 The first task for any tax lawyer or tax resolution specialist is to assess the taxpayer’s individual financial situation.
 This involves reviewing all documentation provided by the taxpayer, as well as information provided by the government.
-Often, taxpayers will be asked to provide documentation in the form of bank statements, income tax statements, pay stubs, cancelled checks, utility bills, copies of canceled checks, and IRS payment records.
+Often, taxpayers will be asked to provide documentation in the form of bank statements, income tax statements, pay stubs, cancelled checks, utility bills, copies of canceled checks, and IRS payment records, said an IRS tax settlement lawyer in Missouri.
 Taxpayers may also need to provide an accounting firm’s statement, a certified statement by a tax practitioner, or a statement from the U.S. office of Education.

 When taxpayers are preparing their case, they often make mistakes or omissions that result in improper assessment or underpayment.
 Examples include forgetting an itemized deduction; taking deductions that are not available, or failing to report foreign income.
 Other common errors include overlooking an employment tax or improperly applying a credit to federal tax liabilities.
 All of these errors, if they are discovered by the audit defense attorney, can result in the removal or suspension of the taxpayer’s tax debt relief.